- Download Current Geodatabase

 - Spud Data – List of new natural gas wells drilled; the Spud date refers to when drilling of a well commenced or will commence

-- Production Reports – Submitted by well operators as the total natural gas production for a well for the year or six-month period for unconventional wells
+- Production Reports – Submitted by well operators as the total natural gas production for a well for the year or six-month period for unconventional wells (through 2014).
+Starting in 2015, production will be reported monthly.

-- Waste Reports – Waste information from operators generated by drilling the well for the year or six-month period for unconventional wells
+- Waste Reports – Waste information from operators generated by drilling the well for the year or six-month period for unconventional wells (through 2014).
+Starting in 2015, production will be reported monthly.

 - Compliance Reports – Inspections of wells, including information on violations and fines